NZ's Ardern apologises as report into mosque attack faults focus on Islamist terror risks

 However, authorities were criticised for ignoring repeated warnings from the Muslim community that hate crimes against them were escalating.

-The 800-page report said there was an “inappropriate concentration of resources” on the threat of Islamist extremist terrorism.
+The comprehensive 800-page independent report said there was an “inappropriate concentration of resources” on the threat of Islamist extremist terrorism.

 Submissions to the commission by various Muslim organisations described how they felt they were targeted by security agencies while threats against them were not taken seriously.